 - Key in a URL for a payments page.

 - Then introduce a new page with the sidebar’s Pages link.
 Within the main editor key in the shortcode[wpapayment] and term the page ‘Payments’.
 Then publish it and verify it has the identical URL as the payments page keyed in before in Auction Settings.

 Check the setting for Default Auction Page.
 The same process has to be done as the payments page before.
 Navigate to Pages->Add New Page.
 Then publish a page having [wpadisplay] in the editor.
 Check the URL.
 A tip – name it ‘Auctions’.

 Navigate to Other Settings and key in that URL adjacent to Default Auction Page.
 This page now displays all the ongoing auctions.
 Review as well as update options.

 Creating the First Auction

 Go to New Auctions.
 Complete Shipping options.
 Next complete Other options including options for Reserve price as well as Buy It Now.

-Below the main editor of the new post there will be meta box for placing an Auction.
+Below the main editor of the new post, there will be a meta box for placing an Auction.
 Select whichever auction you want to place.
 Then click Insert Auction.